briandealwis/ferret/README.md

 Thus dynamic runtime information can be used to replace some of the statically-derived relations, transforming the questions above to "Where are objects of this type _actually_ instantiated?" or "Where is this method _actually_ called?"

-The conceptual queries are categorized by whether they involve _declarations_, are about _inter-class_ or _intra-class_ relations, or are _hierarchical_ in nature.

-The results of queries may be clustered by their different attributes, as selected by the programmer.
-For example: the references to a method, which are generally themselves methods, may be clustered into different groups identified by attributes such as their access protection (public, private, package, or default), their containing type, their package, or boolean attributes such as static vs non-static.
+Establishing correspondances between elements from different sources of program information may not be exact, tracked as the _fidelity_ of the correspondance and propagated through the queries.

 The Ferret documentation ships with the plugin, and is also available [online](http://manumitting.com/tools/eclipse/ferret/stable/doc/) too.